-This is the documentation for the Ruby-based AsciiDoc processor, Asciidoctor.
+This is the documentation for the Ruby-based AsciiDoc processor named Asciidoctor.
 Asciidoctor currently serves as the reference implementation for how to interpret the AsciiDoc language.
 If you’re looking for the documentation for the AsciiDoc language, see the AsciiDoc section of this website.

-Asciidoctor is a fast, open source, Ruby-based text processor for parsing AsciiDoc into a document model and converting it to output formats such as HTML 5, DocBook 5, manual pages, PDF, and EPUB 3.
-This Ruby library is often referred to as Asciidoctor core.
-That’s because Asciidoctor is also the name of the family of projects that contribute extensions and tools for processing AsciiDoc.
-When we say Asciidoctor in this section of the documentation, we’re specifically referring to Asciidoctor core.
+Asciidoctor is a fast, open source, text processor for parsing AsciiDoc into a document model, then converting it to output formats such as HTML 5, DocBook 5, man(ual) pages, PDF, and EPUB 3.
+Asciidoctor is written in the Ruby programming language.

 Asciidoctor is open source software available under the terms of the MIT license and hosted on GitHub.

-Asciidoctor is the successor to AsciiDoc.py (aka AsciiDoc Python).
+Asciidoctor is the successor to AsciiDoc.py, the legacy Python-based processor for the AsciiDoc language.
 If you’re using AsciiDoc.py, follow Migrate from AsciiDoc.py to learn how to upgrade to Asciidoctor.

-Asciidoctor provides two primary interfaces for processing AsciiDoc documents:
+Asciidoctor provides two interfaces for processing AsciiDoc documents, a CLI named

 $ asciidoctor document.adoc